Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: New bounds on separating redundancy

 This section is divided into three subsections to present our bounds on separating redundancy in an organized manner.
 Section \ref{subsec:lwb} refines the lower bound in Theorem \ref{lwb:volume}.
+This new bound, Theorem \ref{thm:lwb}, is strictly stronger than the old bound in the sense that for any linear code, our version is at least as strong and quite often sharper.
 Our probabilistic upper bounds are given in Section \ref{subsec:upb}.
-Section \ref{subsec:coveringupb} proves a design theoretic upper bound that improves Theorem \ref{upb:covering}.
+Among these, our main bound is Theorem \ref{thm:probabilistic}, which is simpler and consistently gives a sharp upper bound.
+Section \ref{subsec:coveringupb} proves a design-theoretic upper bound that improves Theorem \ref{upb:covering}.
+The results on upper bounds from combinatorial designs are summarized in Corollary \ref{coro:upbcovering}.
+While this is not universally strong, our numerical examples show that the design-theoretic bound occasionally gives the strongest known estimate for some parameters.